UserlandAlchemist/dotfiles/docs/audacious/INSTALL.audacious.md

 After that, `~/.config/mimeapps.list` is a normal file owned by the user and can drift independently on this host.

+#### BorgBackup (per-user secrets)

+Borg is configured per-user and used by the systemd backup timers.
+We want `~/.config/borg` to be a real directory on this host (so we can keep secrets local), but we still want to stow the non-secret parts.

+    mkdir -p ~/.config/borg
+    chmod 700 ~/.config/borg
+    stow borg-user-audacious

+After stowing, `~/.config/borg/patterns` will be a symlink into the repo.

+Now create the secret passphrase file locally (do NOT commit this):

+    editor ~/.config/borg/passphrase
+    chmod 600 ~/.config/borg/passphrase

+The backup units from `backup-systemd-audacious` expect both of these files to
+exist:

+    ~/.config/borg/patterns     (symlink from repo)
+    ~/.config/borg/passphrase   (local secret, not in git)

+This package is host-specific and should not be used on other machines unless they are intentionally allowed to access the same backup repository.

 ### 15.2 System configuration (requires sudo)